Doctor of Nursing Practice

 The 36-credit online Doctor of Nursing Practice (DNP) degree at Monmouth University is a post-master’s academic degree that focuses on organizational/systems leadership and scholarship in order to address today’s highly complex and rapidly evolving healthcare environments.

 The DNP is the preferred pathway for those seeking preparation at the highest level of nursing practice.
 Advanced nursing practice is any form of nursing intervention that influences healthcare outcomes for individuals or populations.
-The experience of prospective DNP students is varied and may include nursing education, administration, health policy, nurse practitioner, school nurse or informatics, who provide direct or indirect management of care for individual patients or management of care for populations.
+The experience of prospective DNP students is varied and may include nursing education, administration, health policy, nurse practitioner, informatics, who provide direct or indirect management of care for individual patients or management of care for populations.

 Monmouth’s rigorous DNP scholarship focuses on the translation of new science, its application and evaluation.
 The DNP degree prepares nurses to generate new knowledge through innovation of practice change, the translation of evidence, and the implementation of quality improvement processes.
 Choose one of the flexible formats that fits your life and goals, including part-time online courses in the fall, spring and summer.